gohugoio/hugoThemesSiteBuilder/README.md

 * Add a `config.toml` with supported Hugo version(s)  and `theme.toml` file to the root of the theme and add some metadata about the theme (see below);
 * Add a descriptive `README.md` to the root of the theme;
 * Add `/images/screenshot.png` and `/images/tn.png` ([see below](#media));
-* Add your theme path (e.g. `github.com/gohugoio/gohugoioTheme`) to [themes.txt](https://github.com/gohugoio/hugoThemesSiteBuilder/edit/main/themes.txt) in lexicographically order.
+* Add your theme path (e.g. `github.com/gohugoio/gohugoioTheme`) to [themes.txt](https://github.com/gohugoio/hugoThemesSiteBuilder/edit/main/themes.txt) in lexicographical order.
 * Create a Pull Request and verify that the preview looks good.

 ## Theme Configuration